intermod-pro/rpu-qafm/README.md

 ## Notable files

-- `do.sh`
+- `do.sh` / `do.bat` / `do.ps1`
-    A helper Bash script to run commands through a dedicated container.
-See section *"Setup - Using a container"* below.
+    Helper Bash / Batch / PowerShell scripts to run commands through a dedicated container.
+See section *Setup* below.
 - `src/user.rs`
     The Rust source file containing the user logic for the RPU core.
 - `target/armv7r-none-eabihf/release/qafm`